 - In the Metrics panel, click Add.

-- From the list of metrics, expand Comments, select Public comments, then click Apply.
+- From the list of metrics, choose Comments > Public comments, then click Apply.

 - In the Rows panel, click Add.

-- From the list of attributes, expand Ticket, select Ticket ID, then click Apply.
-The current query setup will match the following:
+- From the list of attributes, choose Ticket > Ticket ID, then click Apply.
+The current query setup will look like this:

 - Set the both the minimum and maximum values to 0 as shown in the image below.
 This will filter out any tickets with public comments (non-internal tickets).

 The query is now finished.
 See the screenshot below as an example of the finished result with a list of internal tickets (tickets without any public comments).

 You can also filter on the Ticket Creation Date to only return tickets created within a specific date range.
 Read on for an example of how to setup a date filter in the query.